symfony/symfony-docs/contributing/documentation/overview.rst

 >>>>>>> Revamped the documentation about "Contributing Docs"

 * Symfony documentation is written using `reStructuredText`_ markup language.
-  If you are not familiar with this format, read :doc:`this article <format>` for a quick overview of its basic features.
+  If you are not familiar with this format, read :doc:`this article </contributing/documentation/format>` for a quick overview of its basic features.
 * Symfony documentation is hosted on `GitHub`_.
 You'll need a GitHub user account to contribute documentation.
-* Symfony documentation is published under a :doc:`Creative Commons BY-SA 3.0 License <license>` and all your contributions will implicitly adhere to that license.
+* Symfony documentation is published under a :doc:`Creative Commons BY-SA 3.0 License </contributing/documentation/license>`
+  and all your contributions will implicitly adhere to that license.

 Your First Documentation Contribution